scikit-hep/histoprint/README.rst

                                       'tree/branch[:,2]' to histogram the 3rd
                                       elements of a vector-like branch.

+      -C, --cut TEXT                  Filter the data to be plotted by a cut condition.
+For ROOT files, variables must be referenced by their branch name within the TTree, e.g. 'momentum > 100.' rather than 'tree/object/momentum > 100.'.
+For text
+                                      files, the fields are referred to as 'data[i]', where 'i' is the field number.
+                                      The variables used in the cut do not have to be part of the plotted fields.

-      -c, --columns INTEGER           Total width of the displayed historgram in characters.
+      -c, --columns INTEGER           Total width of the displayed histogram in characters.
 Defaults to width of the
                                       terminal.

-      -r, --lines INTEGER             Approximate total height of the displayed historgram in characters.
+      -r, --lines INTEGER             Approximate total height of the displayed histogram in characters.
 Calculated from
                                       number of columns by default.

       --version                       Show the version and exit.